swvanderlaan/A_Practical_Primer_in_Human_Complex_Genetics_CoCalc/README.md

       - https://iconifier.net

     **Changes log**
+    * v2.2.3 Fixes to the rendering of the book.
+Fixes to the references.
     * v2.2.2 Small fix to remove `knitr` codes.
 Fixed errors in `opts$chunks` for `knitr` and `rmarkdown` regarding 'echo'.
     * v2.2.1 Small fixes to references.
 Added book cover.
 Added favicon and Apple-touch-icon.
     * v2.2.0 Created a full CoCalc version, and a separate Standalone version.